MustardOS/mustardos.github.io/themes/theme_structure.md

 ```
 In the above example, there are some files here that are not necessary to have a *working* theme - however the elements included
 above show off the amount of possible customisation available.
 - **font** - Here is where you can place custom fonts compiled into a `.bin` format.
 Fonts placed in the panel subfolder will override the font used for list items.
+Fonts placed in the header subfolder will override the font used for the header.
+Fonts placed in the footer subfolder will override the font used for the footer.
 - **glyph** - Place png images for list item glyphs.
 See Program names section for full list of names.
 - **image** - Place all image assets of your theme here.
 Animated images are also supported (use `.gif`).
   - **static** - Images can be set to sit on top of other elements.
 They are named following their associated program.